evtn/splashpaper/README.md

 To use module on Android:

-1. Install Termux and Termux:API apps.
+1. Install Termux.
-2. In Termux, install Python (`pkg install python`) if it's not already installed.
+2. In Termux, install Python (`pkg install python`) and Termux:API (`pkg install termux-api`) if it's not already installed.
 3. Install module in Termux just as on desktop: (`python -m pip install splashpaper`)
 4. [Use it!](#usage)